Ranked List of the Best Pre-Med Schools

 Being able to fill out your resume with the right activities is another benefit to being at the top of your class.
 As one of the best students on campus, you will have easier access to better opportunities through professors and other health professions advisors.

-When picking a school, you should also think about location.
-A college next to or in a city that has a robust medical industry, like Pittsburgh, Raleigh-Durham, or Houston, will have far more opportunities.
-By having access to major hospitals and private companies, you will increase your chances of getting valuable patient care experience and/or research.
+When choosing a school, consider its location.
+A college next to/in a city with a robust medical industry—like Pittsburgh, Raleigh-Durham, or Houston—will have far more opportunities.
+By having access to major hospitals and private companies, you’ll increase your chances of getting valuable patient care experience and/or research.

 Getting good rec letters comes down to, once again, being at the top of your class.
 Being a big fish in a small pond will help you gain the attention and favor of your professors, employers, and lab directors.